 States enjoy absolute immunity from the jurisdiction in Hong Kong.
 Therefore states can rely on a defence of state or sovereign immunity at the enforcement stage even if they have participated in an arbitration.

 This is the case unless the enforcing party can show that the state has waived its immunity at this stage.

 In what instances can third parties or non-signatories be bound by an award?
 To what extent might a third party challenge the recognition of an award?

-A person claiming through or under any of the parties may be bound by the award (see section 73 of the Ordinance).
-Such person can challenge the award in the same manner as the parties (please see question 42above).
+A person claiming through or under any of the parties may be bound by the award (see Section 73 of the Ordinance).
+Such person can challenge the award in the same manner as the parties.

 Have there been any recent court decisions in your jurisdiction considering third party funding in connection with arbitration proceedings?